-If you can’t keep up, don’t be discouraged: it’s happened to all of us.
-You’ll probably find it’s not about the speed but about how long you can keep going for – when you get tired your skating gets sloppy and you’re more likely to make mistakes.
-Good skating technique helps a lot too: if you’re skating with less effort, you won’t get tired as quickly.
+If you cannot keep up, do not be discouraged: it has happened to all of us.
+You will probably find it is not about the speed but about how long you can keep going for – when you get tired your skating gets sloppy and you are more likely to make mistakes.
+Good skating technique helps a lot too: if you are skating with less effort, you will not get tired as quickly.

 Come back next week and see how much further you get.
 Practice in the park, or anywhere else convenient to you, and consider taking lessons.
 We suggest asking on various skate forums – see the links on the right side of the page.